DebianDog/MakeLive/README-Stretch.md

 ```

 #### If all went well...
-#### In folder stretch DebLive_Stretch-<arch>.iso is created and also the required files for a frugal install are in stretch/isodata/live folder
+#### In folder stretch DebLive_Stretch-yourarch.iso is created and also the required files for a frugal install are in stretch/isodata/live folder

 Currenly the contents of the created live ISO are (preconfigured):
 (but this might well be a work in progress, e.g. modify the script to have more choice of window-managers, applications, add more 'DebianDog goodies', right-click actions etc...)